schmittlauch/chorplaner/README.md

 ## Installation
-After installation you need to change the *chor/chor/local_settings.py.template* and save it as *chor/chor/local_settings.py*
+After installation you need to change the *chor/chor/local_settings.py.template* and save it as *chor/chor/local_settings.py* You also have to do a ´python manage.py collectstatic -l´

 ## Optional Development-tools:
 * [django-south](http://south.aeracode.org/)